 This method gives you the most accurate results among all the methods described here.
 But it takes a bit of time and patience to do it.

-- Begin clicking around of your main subject of the image to place individual points outlining the subject.
+- Begin clicking around the image’s main subject to place individual points outlining the subject.

-- You can curve the line by drag down the middle of the line and moving the left and right handle towards the center of the line.
+- You can curve the line by dragging down the middle of the line and moving the left and right handle towards the centre of the line.

 - To continue drawing, make sure you click on the most recent point and continue.